 Every update is manual, governance is fragmented, and there is no dependable way to reason across tasks, resources, risks, and prior execution history.

-Good for general tracking, poor for SAP implementation nuance, critical-path reasoning, and connecting project control to the knowledge layer that created the work.
+Good for general tracking, poor for SAP implementation nuance, Gantt planning depth, and connecting project control to the knowledge layer that created the work.

-A CPM-aware SAP programme control layer with RAID, requirements, resources, baselines, and AI-assisted project interrogation in the same workspace.
+A Gantt-based SAP programme control layer with RAID, requirements, resources, baselines, and AI-assisted planning improvements in the same workspace.
 It behaves like a delivery system, not a disconnected reporting artifact.